• Skip to primary navigation

 Chickpeas - you need cooked chickpeas here.
 You can prep your chickpeas from scratch if you want in the instant pot or any other pressure cooker, but if you're in a hurry, canned chickpeas are the way to go.
 I almost always have a can of chickpeas lying somewhere in my pantry, so I took the easy way out and opened the can while making this recipe!

-Kasuri methi - this is dried fenugreek, and it adds a ton of flavor to the curry.
+Kasuri methi - this is dried fenugreek, and it adds a ton of earthy flavor to the curry, giving it that dhaba taste.
 Easily available in Indian or Pakistani groceries or even the international aisle of most supermarkets.

 Green chillies - any kind will do as long as you know the heat level.
 I used Thai green chillies, but if you are sensitive to heat, use a milder variety.
 Try not to skip green chillies though as these too add a lot of flavor.